acavalla/kmt2d/README.md

 ## 1) Overview of data characteristics
 - St Jude Pecan Cloud gene mutation visualisation tool
-  - Script to mutate data into format accepted by tool
+  - Script to wrangle data into format accepted by tool
-  - Compared to mutations listed in COSMIC and those from St Jude paediatric cancer samples
+  - Compare to mutations listed in COSMIC and those from St Jude paediatric cancer samples
 - Stacked bar graph of number of KMT2D mutated samples as a proportion of all samples